WakeWorks Apprenticeship Programs

 WakeWorks® Apprenticeship scholarships cover up to $1,000 per year for tuition, fees, books and tools.
 For degree programs, the funds are applicable after any financial aid is applied.

-Different programs will have different lengths, so it will depend on what your area of interest as to how long the program would be.
-Most apprenticeships run between two and four years, though some are as brief as one year, or as long as six.
+Different programs have different lengths.
+Most apprenticeships run between two and four years, though some are as brief as one year and others go for six years.

-Yes, the program requirement is for employers in Wake County, but this does not extend to where the apprentice lives.
+The program requirement is for employers to be in Wake County, but this does not extend to where an apprentice lives.

 A Journeyman Certification is received when registered apprentices complete the program.
-This is a nationally recognized credential, meaning it can be carried to any of the United States and territories
+This is a nationally recognized credential, meaning it is valid anywhere in the United States and U.S. territories

-Apprentices with prior experience can participate in either the same field or another they may be interested in.
+Apprentices with prior experience can participate in either the same field or another in which they may be interested.
 You can email our team for more information regarding the best path for you.